robhanusa/Energy-Management-Heuristic/README.md

 # Reactor-Dash-App
+This project was created in 2023 using a customized heuristic approach for the energy management of a chemical plant that is powered by variable renewable energy resources, accompanied by a battery energy storage system (BESS).
+An example of the impact of the decisions made as a result of the heuristic are shown in the dash app described in the Introduction section.
+The Description of Model section details the heuristic itself.
+Heuristic parameters were tuned using simulation optimization, and this analysis is detailed in [DOE.ipynb](DOE.ipynb).

 ## Introduction
 This is a Dash app created to model a series of reactors powered by renewable energy sources, using real weather data and a model plant containing a system of reactors, a condenser, and filter.
 The top